TBXark/JSONElement/README.md

-# JsonMapper
+# JSONElement

-`JsonMapper` is a simple, fast and secure way to access Json.
+`JSONElement` is a simple, fast and secure way to access Json.

 Because `Any` can't be used in `Codable`, it can be replaced with `JSONElement` for properties of type `Any`.